BernardoMesa/dsp/statistics/6-1-household_income.md

 [Think Stats Chapter 6 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2007.html#toc60) (household income)

->> Income distribution is skewed to the right as indicated by both a  d positive sample skewness and a positive Pearson Median Skewness. dd
+>> Income distribution is skewed to the right as indicated by both a
+positive sample skewness and a positive Pearson Median Skewness.

 Income mean, skewness and fraction of households under the mean increases
 as the upper bound  on income increases.
 Pearson median skewness decreases but remains positive as the upper bound
-on income increases because these incomes start behaving as outliers.
+on idfadfncome increases because these incomes start behaving as outliers.

 ``` Python